Study in BulgariaLearn more about student life in Bulgaria and the study programs offered by Bulgarian universities!

 5. Is there an entrance exam and where does it take place?

 Applicants must sit an entrance exam in Biology, Chemistry and English.
-Usually, the exam takes place in Sofia, Bulgaria.
-The exam date may vary, so make sure to check our events page to see all entrance exams available.
+Usually, the exam takes place in Sofia, Bulgaria (Update: The exam in 2021 took place online!).

 6. How should I prepare for the entry exam?

 We can definitely say: Preparation is the key to success.
 There are many applicants who want to study at Sofia Medical University, so you should prepare well for the entrance exam – the exam results will be taken into account by the university.
 We have made interviews with current students who passed the exam with excellent grades – they shared tips about preparation.
 Here you can watch the interviews.

 7. When do I get the exam results?
 Does this mean successful admission?